zacharylandes/rails_engine/README.md

 to start your server.

 ## Spec harness

+Note: The rails server must be running for the spec harness to work.
+Default port is 3000.

  In a new terminal window and in any directory other than the rails engine project directory

  run: